MultimodalUniverse/MultimodalUniverse/scripts/allwise/README.md

 ## Dataset

 See https://wise2.ipac.caltech.edu/docs/release/allwise/expsup/sec2_1a.html for details on the format and columns.
-Most columns are exposed, except for those in the "2MASS PSC Association Information" and "Spatial Indexing Information" sections, and the `w{i}gflg` columns (for $i=1..4$).
+All columns are exposed.